laurasandoval/lau-portfolio/posts/balance/app.md

 Balance is Chile’s top-rated app for managing transit cards — that I design and develop during my free time.

-With its unique functionalities, native iOS look & feel, and deep attention to accessibility and details, Balance has consistently remained within the most downloaded navigation apps in Chile ever since its launch in 2019 —reaching up to the #1 most downloaded Chilean navigation app in 2021 and 2023, right above Google Maps, Moovit, and Waze— and it’s by far the most positively reviewed one among its local alternatives.
+With its unique functionalities, native iOS look & feel, and deep attention to accessibility and details, Balance has consistently remained within the most downloaded navigation apps in Chile ever since its launch in 2019 — reaching up to the #1 most downloaded Chilean navigation app in 2021 and 2023, right above Google Maps, Moovit, and Waze — and it’s by far the most positively reviewed one among its local alternatives.

 This project was not commissioned by, and it's not directly related to any of Chile's official transit authorities.